pnp/cli-microsoft365/README.md

 ## Usage

+>Before logging in, you should create a custom Entra Identity.
+Use the `m365 setup` command or refer to the [Using your own Microsoft Entra identity](https://pnp.github.io/cli-microsoft365/user-guide/using-own-identity/) guide.

 Use the `login` command to start the Device Code login flow to authenticate with your Microsoft 365 tenant.

 ```sh
 m365 login
 ```

->On your first login you will be asked to consent to several permissions that the `PnP Management Shell` multi-tenant app requires for the commands to work successfully against your tenant.
-If you want to create your own identity to use with the CLI, refer to the [Using your own Microsoft Entra identity](https://pnp.github.io/cli-microsoft365/user-guide/using-own-identity/) guide.

 >For alternative authentication methods and usage, refer to the [login](https://pnp.github.io/cli-microsoft365/cmd/login/) command documentation